The Applied Linguist.

 Behind The Applied Linguist

 Yanyi holds a PhD in (Language) Education from the University of Cambridge, where she also worked as a science and opinion columnist.
 She takes a keen interest in many things, but is particularly hooked on issues surrounding language diversity and brain development.
-She is a musical composer, a cocktail mixologist, and a learner who feels no shame to spend all her money on language classes.
-She speaks 11 languages and is especially proud of being a learner of less commonly taught languages.
+She is particularly proud to be a speaker and proponent of less commonly taught languages.